Spark108XenForo/SXF-EventTimer/README.md

 * You can specify a description of the event.
 * You can specify the text that will be displayed when the timer finishes.
 * You can change the color of the timer, the color and the background image of the timer block.
+* You can specify who to show the timer, and who does not (by user name or by user group).

 ### Discussion
 You can discuss the plugin on my [personal site](https://spark108.ru/threads/45/).